AlienSkyler/baste.cooking/README.md

   should be automatic).
 - File names should be the name of the dish with words separated by hyphens (`-`).
 Not underscores, and definitely not spaces.
-- Recipe must be based, i.e. good traditional and substantial food.
-Nothing ironic, meme-tier hyper-sugary, meat-substitute, etc.
-- Don't include salt and pepper and other ubiquitous things in the ingredients list.

-**If you fail to do these things, I will close your submission and you will have to resubmit.
-I am tired of having to fix more than 50% of submissions.**

 ### Tags